 Gerry Griffiths has always been an avid birdwatcher, and thoroughly enjoys sharing his love of birdwatching with others.
 As the founder of Avian Adventures, Gerry’s enthusiasm and knowledge have helped to establish the company’s excellent reputation, and he is totally committed to offering the best possible service.
-A former lecturer in Field Studies for Birmingham University, he has travelled worldwide, organising and leading many tours to Europe, Scandinavia, Israel, North, Central and South America, the Middle and Far East.
+A former lecturer in Field Studies for Birmingham University, he has travelled worldwide, organizing and leading many tours to Europe, Scandinavia, Israel, North, Central and South America, the Middle and Far East.

 Peter Scholes is an excellent field ornithologist.
 Pleasant and easy-going, he is enthusiastic and keen to share his findings with others.
 Peter is a member of the Fylde Bird Club’s Rarities Committee, and has travelled worldwide in his pursuit and study of birds.
 He has been a tour leader for Avian Adventures since its conception.

 Elise Boeger: After a successful career in magazine publishing, including Time Inc., The New Yorker, and Smithsonian, Elise now concentrates on her passions for wildlife, conservation, and nature.
 A New Yorker, Elise considers Central Park to be her backyard and she is there most days watching and studying its birds.
 Elise is an active member of the Explorers Club, Linnaean Society, and NYC Audubon.

 DAY 1: ARRIVE TO NEW YORK CITY